core-wg/oscore/draft-ietf-core-object-security.md

 To prevent accepting replay of previously received messages, the node MAY perform the following procedure:

 *  After boot, before verifying a message using a security context stored before boot, the server synchronizes the replay window so that no old messages are being accepted.
-The server uses the Repeat option TODO:I-D.draft-amsuess-core-repeat-request-tag for synchronizing the replay window: For each stored security context, the first time after boot the server receives an OSCOAP request, it generates a pseudo-random nonce and responds with the Repeat option set to the nonce as described in TODO:I-D.draft-amsuess-core-repeat-request-tag.
+The server uses the Repeat option {{I-D.amsuess-core-repeat-request-tag}} for synchronizing the replay window: For each stored security context, the first time after boot the server receives an OSCOAP request, it generates a pseudo-random nonce and responds with the Repeat option set to the nonce as described in {{I-D.amsuess-core-repeat-request-tag}}.
 If the server receives a repeated OSCOAP request containing the Repeat option and the same nonce, and if the server can verify the request, then the sequence number obtained in the repeated message is set as the lower limit of the replay window.

 ### The Observe Case ###